SafiOnWeb/slate/README.md

 This is better Version of slate.
+Using web techs..